 The critical impact of syringe pump performance on flow rate control

 Microdialysis techniques are used extensively in blood brain barrier analysis, ADME studies, neurotransmitter assays, and other areas of investigation.
 These applications require fine manipulation of dialysis probes and accurate flow control of perfusate/dialysate delivered to the tissues of interest.
-The performance of the syringe infusion pump is vitally important, impacting not only analysis of an experimental system but the potential effects of CNS drugs, neurotransmitter modulators, and other compounds in vivo.
+The performance of the syringe pump is vitally important, impacting not only analysis of an experimental system but the potential effects of CNS drugs, neurotransmitter modulators, and other compounds in vivo.

 In vivo microdialysis

 Microdialysis is a widely used technique for in vivo testing of endogenous molecules, drug effects, and other vital processes.
 The technique is minimally invasive, allowing the continuous and free flow of solutes through a probe that is designed to function much like a blood capillary.
 The various configurations of the probe and shaft, as well as the diminutive size of the probe on the order of µm diameter, lends to versatility both in the range of tissues that can be accessed and the processes that can be measured.
 This is particularly relevant in brain research, which requires a superior level of accuracy and precision in order to measure complex physiological functions with minimal adverse effects